michaelpaulcuccia/soldi/README.md

 ## DESCRIPTION

-I built this project following an unsuccessful 2nd interview with a FinTech company. 👎

 The homepage features three tables showing Top Gainers, Top Loser, and Most Actively Traded Tickers on the US Market.
 If you click on a Ticker's name, it would then take you a page that will provide additional information (if available) about the company and stock to include:

 - Company Name and Address